TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/objective-c/index.md

 {% endraw %}

-Capitalize in [Objective C](https://sampleprograms.io/languages/objective-c) was written by:
+Capitalize in [Objective-C](https://sampleprograms.io/languages/objective-c) was written by:

 - Cristiano Lopes
 - rzuckerm